CHIJMES: Architecture

 The Convent of the Holy Infant Jesus is distinctive for being an architecturally self-contained city block in Singapore.
-It contains groups of buildings of different styles and periods to maintain a diversity in aesthetics.
+It contains groups of buildings of different styles and periods to maintain diversity in aesthetics.
 They are formed around courtyards and other expansive spaces, landscaped and enclosed with walls which scale with its urban surroundings.

-The various buildings are related by design with the intent to form exterior spaces which would be pleasing for its users, and were used for church school activities until November 1983 when the school vacated the premises.
+The various buildings are related by design with the intent to form exterior spaces that would be pleasing for its users and were used for church school activities until November 1983 when the school vacated the premises.
 The spaces contained within the whole block have been adapted for public use, and form one of the major buildings in the Central Area.

 Caldwell House

 Caldwell House was purchased for the convent by Father Jean-Marie Beurel, a French missionary, who also established Saint Joseph's Institution, the former site of which is now the Singapore Art Museum, and the Cathedral of the Good Shepherd, where he was the parish priest.
 Caldwell House was built from 1840 to 1841 for H.C.
 Caldwell, a magistrate's clerk, is the oldest building in this enclave, which also includes the Gothic chapel and Saint Nicholas Girls' School buildings.
 The bay on the upper floor became the sisters' lounge.
-It was in the Caldwell House that the nuns did their sewing, reading and writing for so many years in the semicircular upstairs room whilst the first storey served as a parlour and visitors' room.
+It was in the Caldwell House that the nuns did their sewing, reading, and writing for so many years in the semicircular upstairs room whilst the first story served as a parlour and visitors' room.
 Caldwell House was designed by George Drumgoole Coleman, and is an example of his Neoclassical style.

 CHIJMES Hall

 The early Gothic Revival style Convent of the Holy Infant Jesus Chapel has finely detailed works, such as the plasterwork, the wall frescoes and stained glass panels.

 The grand Anglo-French chapel was established with the support of the Catholic community in Singapore and beyond.
 Designed by Father Charles Benedict Nain, the chapel is one of the most elaborate places of worship ever built in Singapore.
 The chapel's stained-glass windows were designed by Jules Dobbelaere and were imported from Bruges, Belgium.

-A five-storey spire flanked by flying buttresses marks the entrance to the chapel.
+A five-story spire flanked by flying buttresses marks the entrance to the chapel.
 The 648 capitals on the columns of the chapel and its corridors each bear a unique impression of tropical flora and birds.

 Physical alterations within CHIJMES

 Apart from having part of its compound taken by MRTC headquarters, the remaining site went through several modifications in order to increase its commercial viability.

-In 2013, CHIJMES was given a $45-million uplift.
-Some of these physical changes include the 1) lowering of cloister walls along Victoria street, 2) 4 new entrances, 3) Access to chapel and Caldwell house 4) removal of cobblestone floor and lifting of roof, 5) covering of sunken courtyards.
+In 2013, CHIJMES was given a $45 million uplift.
+Some of these physical changes include the 1) lowering of cloister walls along Victoria Street, 2) 4 new entrances, 3) Access to the chapel and Caldwell house 4) removal of cobblestone floor and lifting of the roof, 5) covering of sunken courtyards.